 #2 – Do Turtles Need A Filter And UV Light?

-The second most common mistake I see relates to a lack of proper equipment.
+The second most common mistake I see relates to a lack of proper turtle accessories and equipment.
 Usually, its either a missing filter or a UV light.

 They are also important because a proper filter cleans out excessive ammonia that comes from your turtle’s waste.

 If your tank’s water has too much ammonia it can potentially hurt your turtle.